arm/mlia/README.md

 # Target profiles

+The targets currently supported are described in the sections below.
-All sub-commands require the name of a target profile as input parameter.
-The profiles currently available are described in the following sections.
+All MLIA sub-commands require a target profile as input parameter.
+That target profile can be either a name of a built-in target profile or a custom file.
+MLIA saves the target profile that was used for a run in the output directory.

 The support of the above sub-commands for different targets is provided via backends that need to be installed separately, see